dpasiclait/haiku-checker/README.md

 - It's is not always recommended to forward your domain name with masking.
   - Many third party hosting services limit the functionalities of your web app when forwarding with masking is chosen, explained [in this forum](https://www.godaddy.com/community/Managing-Domains/Forward-w-Masking-Disables-Mobile-Website/td-p/7793) and [this article](https://support.strikingly.com/hc/en-us/articles/214364718-Fix-Problems-with-Masked-Forwarding):
-    - External links to secure website will be denied due to [cCSP frame-ancestors](https://content-security-policy.com/frame-ancestors/) issues;
+    - External links to secure website will be denied due to [CSP frame-ancestors](https://content-security-policy.com/frame-ancestors/) issues;
     - Responsive designs for mobile users are "disabled";
     - Interferes with search engine optimization;
     - May also interfere with other third party resources;